abacusai/api-python/featurestore.md

 ### Tags on Feature Groups
-To better organize feature groups, we can add descriptive tags to our feature group and add it to our project.
+*Label all the things!
+Like hashtags, but for your data* To better organize feature groups, we can add descriptive tags to our feature group and add it to our project.
 ```python
 feature_group.add_tag('Joined events log')  # Optional